RAG Systems Deep Dive Part 1: Core Concepts and Architecture

 • Generate accurate responses

 In the following sections, we’ll dive deep into each of these components, understanding how they work and why they matter.
-While this article focuses on the theoretical foundations, Part 2 of this series will provide hands-on implementation using LlamaIndex.js, showing you how to build these systems in practice.
+While this article focuses on the theoretical foundations, Part 2 of this series will provide hands-on implementation using LangChain.js, showing you how to build these systems in practice.

 But first, let’s understand the fundamental concept that makes RAG possible: vector embeddings and semantic space.